elsemikk/Intro_to_Command_Line/Intro.md

 `for sample in sample1 sample2 sample3 ; do echo ">$sample" >> concatenated_data.fasta ; for gene in MC1R ND2 COII CYTB ; do grep -v ">" "$sample"_"$gene".fasta | tr -d "\n" >> concatenated_data.fasta ; done ; printf "\n" >> concatenated_data.fasta ; done`
 Let's take a look: `concatenated_data.fasta`.
 Ready to open in a sequence alignment viewer or to build a phylogenetic tree with!

 One thing to note: if we were to run the above code twice by accident, it would happily append a second copy of everything to `concatenated_data.fasta` without any easy way for us to realize what happened (perhaps until we get out final result and realize there are twice as many sequences in our tree than expected).
 When running code that builds files with `>>` like that, we either need to be extra careful not to accidentally run things twice (perhaps running a sanity check like counting sequences before moving on), or build in a fail-safe.
-For example, a fail-safe could be adding `rm` before the loop to get rid of any existing copies of `concatenated_data.fasta` before continuing, or using an `if` statement to check that the file doesn't already exist (described below).
+For example, a fail-safe could be adding `rm` before the loop to get rid of any existing copies of `concatenated_data.fasta` before continuing (or clobbering it with `>`), or using an `if` statement to check that the file doesn't already exist (described below).

 ## while loops